 So you've probably noticed a huge trend in web design is to have custom illustrations and branded graphics.
-(If you haven’t don’t worry, check out this post).
+If you haven’t, don’t worry; just check out this post!

 Branded and custom visuals can be incredibly valuable by helping you communicate your brand, create a more visual experience, and give your company a unique look.